Ablaze Publishing 2021

-Written by Vita Ayala
+Written by Francesco Artibani

-The interiors here are interesting.
-For me its part elevated animation and part traditional comic style artwork.
-I wish the work were a bit more detailed but that’s my preference when it comes to what I like seeing.
-I’d also like to see more backgrounds being utilised as well.
-Still the linework is nicely rendered and how we see the composition within the panels bring out the depth perception, sense of scale and the overall sense of size and scope to the story is well achieved.
-The utilisation of the page layouts and how we see the angles and perspective in the panels show a very talented eye for storytelling.
-The colour work is extremely well rendered.
-The various hues and tones within the colours being utilised to create the shading, highlights and shadow work shows a strong eye for how colour works.
-The yellows, oranges and reds in particular places really pop like you wouldn’t believe.
+With the mood, tone and feel of the story, which we see shine through, being created by the interiors here it really suits this story.
+I love the fact that more often than not we see backgrounds being utilised throughout the book as they really enhance and expand the moments in all the right ways.
+They also work within the composition of the panels to bring out the depth perception, sense of scale and the overall sense of size and scope to the story.
+How we see the utilisation of the page layouts and how we see the angles and perspective in the panels show a remarkably talented eye for storytelling.
+The various hues and tones within the colours being utilised to create the shading, highlights and shadow work show a superb eye for how colour works.
+This great distinctive style that promises so much more than what we see is beautifully rendered.

 There is so much potential here and whether or not Jewish Mysticism takes on an extremely active role or is just the inspiration isn’t as important as the fact that we are seeing this here.
 I’m super impressed with this introductory issue, it grabs your attention and makes you want to see and know more and it does this right from the get go.
 There’s some spectacular writing and strong characterisation with these superb interiors are bringing the past to life once again.